Keldian: Darkness and Light (2015–2022)

-On October 27th, 'Darkness and Light' was released digitally on all streaming services.
+On October 27, 'Darkness and Light' was released digitally on all streaming services.
 The band comments on the name of the album "...Some of the lyrics had taken a darker emotional turn, and the yin and yang of the words led to the obvious album title: Darkness And Light."

+The Bloodwater Rebellion (since 2022)

+In June 2022 Keldian released their fifth album "The Bloodwater Rebellion" which is focusing around themes of environmental exploitation and fighting back against it.

 Studio collaborators and the possibility of live shows

 Keldian's most frequent collaborator is drummer Jørn Steingrim Holen, who is best known for his work in the black metal outfits Windir and Vreid.
 He has performed on all of Keldian's albums.
 Journey of Souls featured several more session musicians, most prominently drummer Per Hillestad, who is known for his many years of studio and live work with Norwegian and international artists such as a-ha.

 There has been no Keldian live shows thus far, seemingly a consequence of the band's inception as a studio project.
 Andresen and Aardalen have stated in several interviews that their priority is to create a handful of albums before possibly turning their attention to touring.
 Aardalen has also commented that Keldian live shows are very unlikely, since the whole premise of Keldian "has always just been about me and Chris writing music together."
 The only confirmed live material featuring Andresen and Aardalen consists of recordings made of their previous band Alien Love Gardeners, but these are extremely difficult to come by.
 Andresen has said that these recordings might be made available through the Keldian website at some point.